40 Toddler Food Ideas – 2 weeks’ worth of realistic breakfast, snack, lunch, and dinner ideas for your toddler and family!

 Toddler Breakfast Ideas

-• DIY Instant Pot Steel Cut Oatmeal with cinnamon and maple syrup served with toppings, chopped apples, craisins and hemp seeds, on the side for toddler to add into the oatmeal or to eat alone.
+• Steel-cut oatmeal with cinnamon and maple syrup is served with toppings, chopped apples, craisins, and hemp seeds on the side for toddlers to add to the oatmeal or to eat alone.

-• Blender Pumpkin Muffins with chocolate chips, chopped strawberries and yogurt mixed with honey and topped with chia seeds.
+• Blender Pumpkin Muffins with chocolate chips, chopped strawberries, and yogurt mixed with honey and chia seeds.

-• Hard boiled egg, bacon and avocado chunks.
-This is hands down my toddlers favorite breakfast.
-Sometimes I sub out the bacon for organic chicken breakfast sausage.
+• Hard-boiled egg, bacon, and avocado chunks are hands-down my toddler’s favorite breakfast.
+Sometimes, I substitute the bacon for organic chicken breakfast sausage.

-• DIY Yogurt Parfait – plain yogurt with strawberry jam swirled in and then served with granola and apples and blueberries on the side.
-My toddler eats everything separately, but my 5 year old mixes them all together before she eats it.
+• DIY Yogurt Parfait – plain yogurt with strawberry jam swirled in and then served with granola with apples and blueberries on the side.
+My toddler eats everything separately, but my 5-year-old mixes them all together before she eats it.
 I find the more options you give your toddler, the more likely they will eat a certain food or meal.
-Also, once fresh organic berries are either out of season or too pricey for my budget, I simply thaw frozen berries, pat them dry with a paper towel and my kids devour them (sometimes even more then fresh berries).
+Also, once fresh organic berries are either out of season or too pricey for my budget, I simply thaw frozen berries, pat them dry with a paper towel, and my kids devour them (sometimes even more than fresh berries).

 • Healthy Hot Chocolate Tumeric Milk (recipe coming soon) and paleo waffles with almond butter.
 I used this amazing mix for the waffles!